Representational Alignment with Chemical Induced Fit for Molecular Relational Learning: Experimental Setup

-\textbf{Comprehensive Analysis}: ReAlignFit demonstrates the best overall performance in MI prediction and DDI prediction.
+\textbf{Comprehensive Analysis}: ReAlignFit achieves the best overall performance in MI prediction and DDI prediction.
 Particularly, ReAlignFit achieves an average improvement of 2.7\% in ACC and 3.0\% in AUROC in three DDI datasets.
 Additionally, ReAlignFit achieves the best prediction performance in multiple MI datasets, reducing RMSE by 1.83 and 2.38 of Absorption and Emission attributes on the Chromophore dataset, respectively.
-This result suggests that incorporating domain knowledge into MRL and substructure representational alignment contributes to improving the model's predictive performance.
+These result suggests that incorporating domain knowledge into MRL and substructure representational alignment contributes to improving the model's predictive performance.

 \textbf{Importance Analysis of Representational Alignment}: The prediction performance of methods considering representational alignment (CGIB, MMGNN, ReAlignFit, etc.) is significantly better than those that ignore it.
-Whether it is DDI or MI prediction, the model performance improvement by representational alignment is noticeable.
+For both DDI and MI prediction, the model performance improvement by representational alignment is noticeable.
 This result indicates representational alignment is a critical factor in molecular relationships.
 However, it is worth noting that representational alignment methods by attention-based inductive bias achieve an average improvement of less than 5\% on the Chromophore dataset, whereas ReAlignFit exceeds 8.5\%.
-This observation is consistent with the nature of the Induced Fit, emphasising dynamic conformational changes of substructures.
+This observation is consistent with the nature of the Induced Fit, emphasizes dynamic conformational changes of substructures.

-\textbf{ReAlignFit Compatibility Analysis}: By substituting different GNN models within ReAlignFit, we observe that its performance fluctuates slightly.
-ReAlignFit, combined with different GNN backbones, consistently achieved the best or second-best predictive performance in all evaluation metrics for FreeSolv, CompSol, ZhangDDI and DrugBankDDI datasets.
+\textbf{ReAlignFit Compatibility Analysis}: By substituting different GNN models within ReAlignFit, we observe minor performance fluctuations.
+ReAlignFit, combined with different GNN backbones, consistently achieves the best or second-best predictive performance in all evaluation metrics for FreeSolv, CompSol, ZhangDDI and DrugBankDDI datasets.
 This result indicates that ReAlignFit is less affected by the backbone, demonstrating flexibility in integration with general graph models.
 Furthermore, this highlights ReAlignFit's reliable applicability at the model level.